henrikmotzkus/AutomationDemo/README.md

     Instructions:
     1. Run the commands in the powershell

-### 7.4 (Folder prefix 4) Deployment of a script with a deployment runner like Azure function
+### Folder prefix 4: Deployment of a script with a deployment runner like Azure function

 This Azure function can deploy a ARM script